 In 2006 she established Architecture BRIO together with Robert Verrijt in her hometown Mumbai.

 Shefali has a keen interest in practising in a wide variety and scales of projects.
 She is committed to exemplary planning, design and execution of the projects at Architecture BRIO.
-Shefali has participated in lectures and forums both in India and abroad.
-She lectured at the KVD forum at CEPT in Ahmedabad, the Landscape Architecture conference in Sydney, Australia and the MASA conference in Bangalore and at GSAPP, Columbia University, New York.
+Shefali is a frequent speaker at institutions and forums around the world.
+Amongst others, she lectured at the KVD forum at CEPT in Ahmedabad, the Landscape Architecture conference in Sydney, Australia, the MASA conference in Bangalore and at GSAPP, Columbia University, New York.